Best hotels in Amsterdam

 Albert Cuypstraat 2-6, 1072

 Fittingly, for a hotel built in a former diamond factory, the Sir Albert is a real jewel.
 It’s in the buzzy De Pijp district, home of the Albert Cuypmarkt and surrounded by independent shops and restaurants.
-The hotel’s own eatery, Izakaya, is highly regarded and serves exquisite Japanese cuisine.
+The hotel’s own restaurant, Izakaya, is highly regarded and serves exquisite Japanese cuisine.

-Where to eat in Amsterdam
+Best places to eat in Amsterdam

 Jansz